nccgroup/sobelow/README.md

   * `--skip` - Ignore findings that have been marked for skipping.
 See [False Positives](#false-positives) for more information.

+  * `--version` - Outputs the current version of Sobelow.
+This is useful for CI steps or integration with other tools like [Salus](https://github.com/coinbase/salus).

 ## Configuration Files
 Sobelow allows users to save frequently used options in a